-An expansion joint must not be confused with a control joint.
-The difference being that a control joint is a break or a cut in either the vertical or horizontal surface to prevent tensile stress developing across that joint.
+An expansion joint must not be confused with control joint.
+The difference is that a control joint is a break or a cut in either the vertical or horizontal surface to prevent tensile stress from developing across that joint.
 Control joints are generally filled with sand, mortar, grout or silicone.

-Surface expansion profiles are visible and must be both correctly suited to traffic use as well as visually appealing.
-Then consideration must also be made to determine if the expansion joint should accommodate lateral movement, horizontal movement, vertical movement or combinations of all.
+Surface expansion profiles are visible and must be both correctly suited to traffic use and visually appealing.
+Then consideration must also be made to determine if the expansion joint should accommodate lateral movement, horizontal movement, vertical movement, or combinations.

-Unfortunately all too often, the wrong expansion joint is specified or used for incorrect application which can and has resulted in massive rectification costs.
+Unfortunately, all too often, the wrong expansion joint is specified or used for the incorrect application, which can and has resulted in massive rectification costs.
 Two main factors determine the effectiveness of expansion joints.

 - Expansion Joint Selection

 Below is an example of both factors resulting in failure

 Surface inspection clearly shows joint expansion failure.
 The subsurface reveals incorrect installation of the expansion joint.

 Below is the positive result when the correct expansion joint is selected and correct expansion joint installation procedures are followed.